robirr/HA-Mealie-Barcode-Scanner/README.md

 This is just a brain dump of ideas for improving the proof of concept or to investigate further.
 If you have other ideas or suggestions, please suggest them in the [Discussions section](/MattFryer/HA-Mealie-Barcode-Scanner/discussions) and I'll add them.

 ### Documentation
-- [ ] Add how to register of a UPCDB API key and how to store it in your HA secrets so it will be used by the python script.
+- [x] Add how to register for a UPCDB API key and how to store it in your HA secrets so it will be used by the python script.
-- [ ] Update the readme about caching of products and being able to disable it.
+- [x] Update the readme about caching of products and being able to disable it.
 Also the clear cache and add to cache actions
-- [ ] Update the readme for disabling OpenFoodFacts and/or UPCDatabase.
+- [x] Update the readme for disabling OpenFoodFacts and/or UPCDatabase.
 - [x] Update readme with info on QR codes to add an item to the shopping list (e.g. "GENERIC:Milk")
 - [ ] Consider splitting the readme into separate Wiki pages instead.
-- [ ] Add info on supported barcode formats and numeric lengths (EAN-13, EAN-8, UPC-A and UPC-E).
+- [x] Add info on supported barcode formats and numeric lengths (EAN-13, EAN-8, UPC-A and UPC-E).

 ### Pyscript and automation
 - [x] Switch to using openfoodfacts.org for primary lookup instead as seems better populated.